benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - Even if you optimize the DOM with "windowing"
-- Copying the underlying large array or object data can take time
+- Copying the underlying large array or object data can be expsensive
   * We copy instead of mutating objects in order to keep things immutable
   * This is how `PureComponent` is able to work
   * If data changes it's a new object